+ANY PERSON FAILING TO PROPERLY IDENTIFY THEMSELVES AT A TRAFFIC COLLISION, EVEN IF THE OTHER VEHICLE IS PARKED AND UNATTENDED, IS COMMITTING A CRIME PUNISHABLE BY IMPRISONMENT AND FINE.
 Hit and run collisions can occur whether a vehicle is moving or parked.
 If a vehicle strikes your vehicle and causes damage to it, and then leaves the scene without stopping or leaving a note, contact the police immediately.
 If your vehicle is parked, do not move your vehicle until the police arrive.
 If you strike a parked vehicle or damage property with your vehicle, attempt to locate the owner.
-If the owner cannot be located, leave a note in a conspicuous place on the vehicle or property stating your name and contact information.
+If the owner cannot be located, leave a note in a conspicuous place on the vehicle or property stating your name and contact information, or contact Campus Police for further information.
 If you need a traffic report, contact Campus Police.